splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/instrumentation/instrument-dotnet-application.rst

 Specify the source host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To override the host used by the Java agent, use the environment variable ``OTEL_RESOURCE_ATTRIBUTES`` to set your host's name to the desired source:
+To override the host used by the agent, use the environment variable ``OTEL_RESOURCE_ATTRIBUTES`` to set your host's name to the desired source:

 .. tabs::